SiaFoundation/siad/doc/api/index.html.md

 curl -A "Sia-Agent" -u "":<apipassword> "localhost:9980/renter/uploadstream/myfile?datapieces=10&paritypieces=20" --data-binary @myfile.dat
 ```

 uploads a file to the network using a stream.
+If the upload stream POST call
+fails or quits before the file is fully uploaded, the file can be repaired by a
+subsequent call to the upload stream endpoint.

 ### Path Parameters
 #### REQUIRED